 The recall includes a reference to the corresponding payment as well as a reason code.
 The three reason codes authorised for recalls are DUPL for a duplicate payment, TECH for a technical error, and FRAD for a fraudulent payment.

 When receiving a recall, a SEPA direct or indirect participant can either answer positively, returning FOCR as a reason code, or negatively, with reason codes including LEGL for legal reasons, NOOR if no original payment was sent or received, or ARDT if the payment had already been returned.

 Not answering a recall can result in an inquiry message.
 This message is a reminder of a recall which has remained unanswered.
 SEPA direct and indirect participants are expected to accept or deny the inquiry by responding to the related recall.

 When sending R transactions, SEPA indirect or direct participants are expected to use standard reason codes.
 Just like SEPA messages, SEPA reason codes rely on ISO standards and use ISO external codes.
 Below is a list of the most common reason codes.

 In this article, we've just covered how the R transactions are managed by SEPA indirect participants.
 We will soon share more content about the opportunities and challenges of becoming a SEPA indirect participant.

-Subscribe to our newsletter to stay in the loop or download our guide to SEPA to learn more.
+Contact us or download our guide to SEPA to learn more.